TAGS+ MICROCHIP= GET HOME SAFE

 shelter staff comb through Lost Dog sites online in an attempt to find a dog’s

 owner if there are no updated tags or microchip.
-This works if your dog
+This works well if your dog

-has unique attributes or is an uncommon breed.
+has unique physical attributes or is an uncommon breed.
 A post for a lost Golden

 · Post